Late-Term-Assignment/TicTacToe/docs/DevelopmentManual.md

 * `git checkout dev`
 * `git checkout -b [Branch name]`

+## Running the tests
+Unit testing, integration testing and end-to-end testing have all been implemented.
+**Unit testing** was implemented using *Jest* and the tests can be found in [ticTacToe.test.js](../src/logic/ticTacToe.test.js).
+**Integration testing** was implemented with *Supertest* and the tests can be found in [ticTacToe.test.js](../src/api/index.test.js).
+**End-to-end testing** was implemented with *Puppeteer* and the tests can be found in [puppeteer.test.js](../E2ETesting/puppeteer.test.js).
+Use the following command to run the tests.
+A console table representing the codecoverage will follow the tests.
+* `npm test`

 ## Build

 The development server rebuilds itself and reloads when changes are made to it.
 If you want to manually build it, run the following command